Salmansaleem1-code/EMS/README.md

 # EMS
+**The seThe service that use is :**
+#ReactJS
+#NodeJ
+#MySQL
+#Docker
+#Kubernetes

-1. Unzip the folder with tar command on linux or with WinRar on windows tar xzvf <filename>.tar.gz
+1. Unzip the folder with tar command on linux or with WinRar on windows present in src folder tar xzvf <filename>.tar.gz

 2. To run the project you must have